 Honeysuckle Lodge’s solar hot water has immersion back up, and your power is from our 11kW wind turbine (and green grid backup).
 So yours will be a low carbon holiday, almost as green as Devon’s countryside!
 Our sustainability measures have twice won Wheatland Farm the VisitEngland Gold Award for Sustainable Tourism.

 When you stay in Honeysuckle Eco Lodge, your heating and bedlinen/towels are included in the price of your holiday.
 And to say ‘Welcome to Devon‘ we like to bring you some scones (Vegan?
 Let us know and we’ll rustle up an alternative).

 Can I charge my electric car at the eco lodge?

 Wheatland Farm has an electric car charging point in the old farmhouse, and the power is charged at cost.
 At present, there’s only the one – so if it’s important to you, please be in touch when you book your holiday.

 At And Near Wheatland Farm

-Nearby, in this part of Devon
+Close to Honeysuckle Eco Lodge, in this part of Devon

-Check out our full access statement for Honeysuckle Lodge or email or ring us with queries.
+Check out our full access statement for Honeysuckle Lodge or email or ring us at Wheatland Farm with any queries.
 If someone in your holiday party has restricted mobility or other access needs we have several items you can borrow (subject to availability – first come first served) so you don’t have to travel with too much stuff.
 These include a walking frame, a perching stool, a shower stool, and a baby carrier.
-Cots and high-chairs can usually be supplied (no charge) – just ask when booking the lodge.
+Cots and high-chairs can usually be supplied (no charge) – just ask when booking the eco lodge.